Brutal Mistaken Identity Attack Ends in Murder Conviction

-The ‘ferocious’ assault took place in Tyldesley, Greater Manchester, where Mr. Williamson, 30, had been out for a walk to clear his head.
-The trio, under the influence of alcohol and nitrous oxide, mistook him for a different individual involved in a dispute earlier that night.
+The “ferocious” attack happened in Tyldesley, Greater Manchester.
+Victim Mark Williamson, 30, was simply out for a walk to clear his head.
+The trio, drunk on booze and nitrous oxide, mistook him for a different man tied to an earlier fight that night.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.